NexusProperty/nexus-property/progress.md

 | Deployment & Maintenance | 0 | 4 | Not Started |

 ## Latest Update
-Database schema design and RLS policies have been implemented.
-The next focus is on developing core UI components using shadcn/ui, React Hook Form, and Zod validation.
+Property management has been fully implemented, including property CRUD operations, search functionality, access controls, and UI components.
+The next focus is on implementing the appraisal core functionality.